 Jazz In Film

-The film included roles portrayed by jazz legends Peggy Lee as Rose Hopkins, Ella Fitzgerald as Maggie Jackson and Herb Ellis as Bedido.
-Pianist Don Abney, bassist Joe Mondragon and drummer Larry Bunker back the vocalists.
+What elevates this noir-tinged drama into something special is the authentic jazz running through its veins.
+The cast includes actual legends: Peggy Lee as Rose Hopkins, Ella Fitzgerald as Maggie Jackson, and guitarist Herb Ellis as Bedido.
+Backing them up are pianist Don Abney, bassist Joe Mondragon, and drummer Larry Bunker.

 BRONZE LENS